KSheridan86/project-3-heart-of-darkness/README.md

 -----------------------------
 The theme for this project was largely constrained by the criteria that it had to be a command line interface application.
 I still felt the need to incorporate a little design into the project.
-So I chose a jungle scene to serve as the background image, moved the terminal inside the image, gave the terminal a border with rounded edges, rounded the 'Enter the Jungle?' button and colored it a deep green.
+So I chose a jungle scene to serve as the background image, moved the terminal slightly, gave the terminal a border with rounded edges, rounded the 'Enter the Jungle?' button and colored it a deep green.

 During the story/game I also incorporated multiple examples of ascii art.
 From creating text art for the title page and act markers to images of a boat, a revolver, a fish among others to try and impart a sense of the jungle in the user.

 ### Colors
 ----------------
-In keeping with a minimal design i only used two colors, these are:
+In keeping with a minimal design I only used two colors, these are:

 1. #013220
 2. #2f4f4f